-This resolution outlines the CED position on vaccination, especially for HPV, AMR and it points out the importance of vaccination in the fight against COVID-19.
-Moreover, the document calls for support of vaccination programmes at national and European level, in the best interest of all Europeans.
+This resolution outlines the CED position on vaccination, especially for HPV, its relationship with antimicrobial resistance and calls for support of vaccination programmes at national and European level, in the best interest of all Europeans.

 II - VACCINES

 Immunisation through vaccination is the most efficient and cost-effective public health measure to prevent communicable diseases.
 Goal 3 of the UN 2030 Agenda for Sustainable Development (SDG) - 'ensure healthy lives and promote well-being for all at all ages' - stresses the importance of access to and use of vaccines for the health of all people.
 Alongside this, the European Council published its Recommendation on strengthened cooperation against vaccine-preventable diseases1 in 2018 to initiate action at EU and national level, including to help tackle vaccine hesitancy, support research and development and strengthen EU cooperation on vaccine-preventable diseases.